velzevelt/c-save-load/README.md

 # c-save-load

-small learning exersise about saving/loading raw binary in c
+small learning exercise about saving/loading raw binary in c

 ## How to build
 ```bash